-Because the Board also believes that strong, independent Board leadership is a critical component of effective corporate governance, in March 2017, the Board established the position of Lead Independent Director, adopted a Lead Independent Director Charter, and appointed David C. Greenberg to serve in the Board position.
+The Board also believes that strong, independent Board leadership is a critical component of effective corporate governance, therefore, the Board established the position of Lead Independent Director and adopted a Lead Independent Director Charter.
+During 2019, the Board reappointed David C. Greenberg to serve in the Board position.

-The Lead Independent Director will be elected annually by a majority of the independent directors upon receiving a recommendation from the Nominating/Corporate Governance Committee.
+The Lead Independent Director is elected annually by a majority of the independent directors upon receiving a recommendation from the Nominating/Corporate Governance Committee.
 The Lead Independent Director's responsibilities are set forth in the Lead Independent Director Charter adopted by the Board and Nominating/Corporate Governance Committee, and include, among others: